cmuBioinfNet/workshops/WS-Baobab-Unige/Readme.md

 The unix command `disown` is useful to avoid the running jobs you launch in a bash on a server to be killed when you loose the connection.

+# Permanent account

+Your account to BAOBAB are temporary.
+Just request for a permanent account to hpc@unige.ch if interested by a permanent account.